umaucher/inc_mw_per/docs/index.rst

 Introduction
 ------------

-The key-value store is initialized with `Kvs::open` and automatically flushed on exit.
-Flushing behavior can be managed via `Kvs::flush_on_exit` or `Kvs::flush`.
+The key-value store is initialized with `Kvs::open` and can be flushed with `Kvs::flush`.

 All TinyJSON-supported datatypes are available: